Tuesday, January 9, 2007

 We have members from America, Australia, Brazil, Canada, China, Columbia, England, France, Germany, India, Iran, Ireland, Kenya, Mauritius, New Zealand, Philippines, Romania, Scotland, Slovakia, South Africa, South Korea, Switzerland, Thailand, The Netherlands, Ukraine, and Zimbabwe.

-Women's International Newcomers Group Social meets on the first Wednesday of every month at the Markwick House, 1 Norfolk St, Whangarei, Northland.
+Women's International Newcomers Group Social meets on the first Wednesday of every month at the Whangarei Club, 18 Rust Ave, Whangarei, Northland.

 WINGS MEETING